wp-plugins/simple-buttons-creator/README.txt

 = 1.01 =
 * Fixed missing link color issue

+= 1.02 =
+* Updated sqlite class to preserve the database when updating the plugin.

 == Upgrade Notice ==

 = 1.0 =
 This is a initial release.
 No upgrade is necessary.

+= 1.02 =
+* This upgrade will reset the database.
+Make sure to backup the details for all your created buttons before upgrading.